shrikantpy/AgenitcAI/README.md

 # AgenitcAI
-Agentic AI project and practice
+Agentic AI project and practice <br>
 This is to practice Agentic AI